JWalshe86/Nags-With-Notions/README.md

 ## Landing Image

 Large image of the pizza horse box to give viewers familiarity with the product.
-THis image will catch their attention.
+This image will catch their attention.

 ## Relevant information section

 This will allow viewers to obtain key information such as the location, contact and opening times.
-The company logo will be presented here also.
+The company logo will be presented here also

 ## Footer